 Harum quidem rerum facilis est et expedita distinctio.
 Nam libero tempore, cum soluta nobis est eligendi optio cumque nihil impedit quo minus id quod maxime placeat facere possimus, omnis voluptas assumenda est, omnis dolor repellendus.

-From Ancient China to the Middle East, Cannabis sativa has been used medicinally, industrially and recreationally for thousands of years, however, its multiple benefits to the human body have only recently been elucidated and applied in the West.
+From Ancient China to the Middle East, Cannabis sativa has been used medicinally, industrially and recreationally for thousands of years, however, the multiple benefits to the human body and the science of CBD have only recently been discovered and applied in the Western civilizations.

 Extracted from the extraordinary hemp plant, CBD is a natural and non-psychotropic botanical that offers a profound path to wellness.
 Elevated energy, relief from pain, stress, inflammation, and insomnia are just some of the ways CBD can support and protect the mind and body.